MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/field-service-mobile-app-user-guide.md

 **Save**.

-Next up, navigate to Mobile Projects and double-click on your mobile project template.
+Next up, go to **Mobile Projects **and double-click on your mobile project template.

 Select **Configuration** in the left pane.